aibor/virtrun/README.md

 $ go test -tags virtrun -exec 'virtrun -standalone' .
 $ go test -tags virtrun -exec 'virtrun -standalone' -cover -coverprofile cover.out .
 ```

-### mkinitramfs

-Mkinitramfs can be used to build simple initramfs.
-It is mainly used for
-debugging.
-It outputs the initramfs cpio archive on stdout.